Pearl S. Buck, West Virginia’s Prize-winning Classic Author

 The Pearl S. Buck Birthplace Museum

 In Hillsboro, the Nobel Prize-winning author’s birthplace is now a museum that can be toured.
 It’s an ideal place for anyone with an interest in classic literature, China, or both.
 Read more about it here: https://pocahontascountywv.com/pearl-s-buck-birthplace.
 According to the museum’s website: “Pearl lived half her lifetime in the East, half in the West.
 She began in poverty and ended her life as a millionaire, along the way winning the most coveted literary prize in the world.
 She played a leading role in major twentieth-century struggles for human rights and established herself as one of the most powerful women of the century.
 In all of this, she left a legacy far larger than her classic novel,The Good Earth, and her other writings.”

-The population of tiny Hillsboro is approximately 250 residents, which is just slightly more than the number living there during the author’s time.
+The population of Hillsboro is tiny and just slightly more than the number living there during the author’s time.

 Pearl S. Buck’s birthplace is the fourth stop on our West Virginia Author Adventures Trail.